mxcube/mxcubeqt/_posts/2015-01-02-barcelona_meeting.md

 - Qt 4 version is ready for beta-testing
 - MXCuBE 3 development has started, first version to be ready for June 2016

+Article about MXCuBE on the ESRF newsletter can be found [here](http://mag.digitalpc.co.uk/fvx/iop/esrf/1512) (page 14).

 ## Full list of the presentations

 ### Status